evancp87/mars-dashboard/README.md

 ### Getting Started

-We have supplied some of the foundational code for you.
-So follow these steps to get started:

-1. We'll start with the typical setup - clone this repo and install the dependencies
+1. Clone this repo and install the dependencies

 - [ ] For this project I am using yarn as my package manager, so to install your dependencies run: